NethWs3Dev/ws3-fca/README.md

 ### 1. Generate `appstate.json`

 This file contains your Facebook session cookies.
-Use a browser extension (e.g. "EditThisCookie") to export cookies after logging in, and save them in this format:
+Use a browser extension (e.g. "C3C FbState", "CookieEditor") to export cookies after logging in, and save them in this format:

 ```json
 [